 The best bank or lender is always the one with a home loan that fits your individual financial needs.
 To ensure you’re getting the best possible deal, it’s a good idea to talk to your current lender first.

 Different banks offer different refinancing incentives.
-For example, Commonwealth Bank offers a $2000 cashback bonus when you refinance your eligible home loan to CommBank.
+For example, Commonwealth Bank offers a $2000 cashback bonus when you apply by 6 April 2020 and fund by 12 June 2020 for loans that are $250,000 and over.
 This applies to:

 - Owner occupied home loans with principal and interest repayments only